MinecraftForge/Documentation/conventions/packaging.md

 should go in .network.

-You can go another level deeper if your mod becomes unwieldy; this would be ".client.render", ".block.item", and ".client.gui".
-Anything that extends Render would go in ".client.render", any ItemBlocks would be ".block.item", and any GuiScreens or GuiInventorys would be ".client.gui".
+You can go another level deeper if your mod becomes unwieldy; this would be ".client.render", ".block.item", ".block.entity", and ".client.gui".
+Anything that extends Render would go in ".client.render", any ItemBlocks would be ".block.item", any GuiScreens or GuiInventorys would be ".client.gui", and any TileEntitys would be ".block.entity".

+## Class Naming

+Classes should generally be named based on what kind of class they are, followed by what they are, and should always use CamelCase naming.

+You can see this naming scheme in all of the Block, Item, Entity, and Render classes in Minecraft.

+For example, a Banana Furnace block would be "BlockBananaFurnace", a Banana Monster entity would be "EntityBananaMonster", etc.

 ## Example
 Here's an example of a well-structured mod based on this system:

  - com.example.bananacraft
      - block
+         - entity
+             - TileEntityBananaFurnace
          - BlockBananaFurnace
          - BlockBananaTreeLog
          - BlockBananaTreeLeaves